LangStream/documentation/building-applications/yaml-templates.md

 #### Nesting mustache template syntax

 Some agents, like the **ai-chat-completions** agent, require a configuration that is a Mustache template.
-In this case you can must add a percent character after the duoble (or triple) curly braces.
+In this case you must add a percent character after the double (or triple) curly braces.
 For example:

 ```yaml
 pipeline: